Gpsnm/code-refactor/README.md

 # Code refactor challange

 ## introduction
-Bootcamp challange of taking starter code and editing it to make the HTML semantic, As well as refactoring CSS to match the HTML.
+ In this bootcamp challenge we were tasked with taking a pre made landing page and making it accessible, in order to do this i had to change the HTML to make it semantic then refactor CSS code to make it link With the new HTML.
+I added ALT tags to all images and commented out redundant CSS.

 ## Technologies
 Project is created with HTML AND CSS